apache/spark/docs/mllib-decision-tree.md

 classification and regression.
 Decision trees are widely used since they are easy to interpret, handle categorical features, extend to the multiclass classification setting, do not require feature scaling and are able to capture nonlinearities and feature interactions.
-Tree ensemble algorithms such as decision forests and boosting are among the top performers for classification and regression tasks.
+Tree ensemble algorithms such as random forests and boosting are among the top performers for classification and regression tasks.

 MLlib supports decision trees for binary and multiclass classification and for regression,